 “In my Buddhist way of thinking, I don’t believe in ‘identity’ as such, Jewish or otherwise, but as long as there is antisemitism in the world, I will—like Arthur Koestler—claim my Jewish heritage,” wrote Suzanne Brøgger to an acquaintance.
-Strictly speaking, Brøgger is not a Jew.
+According to The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhah, Brøgger is not a Jew.
 Her biological father, Ove Preis, was a non-Jew, and her mother, Lilian Henius, was the daughter of an assimilated Jewish businessman Arne Henius and his non-Jewish wife Kate.
 However, racists do not adhere to the more subtle technicalities of identity.
 When Brøgger’s maternal family was faced with the realities of the Holocaust in German-occupied Denmark during World War II, they, along with many other Danes of full or partial Jewish background, had to flee to neutral Sweden in 1943.
-As a child born during the Occupation, Brøgger would experience at first hand the effects of discrimination and displacement which she has recorded in several essays about her ancestry and in the novel Jadekatten.
+As a child born during the Occupation, Brøgger experienced first hand the effects of discrimination and displacement, which she recorded in several essays about her ancestry and in the novel Jadekatten.
 En slægtssaga (The Jade Cat: A Family Saga, 1997).

-Starting the saga with an account of her Jewish great-great-grandfather Isidor Henius who literally walked from Poland to Denmark in 1837 and eventually founded the famous distillery that to this day produces the most Danish of all Danish institutions, Aalborg Aquavit, Brøgger explores the many themes surrounding ethnic, racial and cultural identity: multiculturalism, the myth of cultural purity, assimilation, non-assimilation, antisemitism, mixed marriages, the survivor-complex, denial of Jewishness, revival of orthodoxy, and the family diaspora.
-The novel was very well received in Denmark and has to date been translated into Dutch, Norwegian, Swedish, German and English.
+Starting the saga with an account of her Jewish great-great-grandfather Isidor Henius, who literally walked from Poland to Denmark in 1837 and eventually founded the famous distillery that to this day produces the most Danish of all Danish institutions, Aalborg Aquavit, Brøgger explores the many themes surrounding ethnic, racial, and cultural identity: multiculturalism, the myth of cultural purity, assimilation, non-assimilation, antisemitism, mixed marriages, the survivor-complex, denial of Jewishness, revival of orthodoxy, and the family Lit.
+(Greek) "dispersion."
+The Jewish community, and its areas of residence, outside Erez Israel.Diaspora.
+The novel was very well received in Denmark and has to date been translated into Dutch, Norwegian, Swedish, German, and English.

 When her maternal grandfather and most of his family fled to Sweden in 1943 in order to avoid Theresienstadt, Brøgger’s maternal grandmother stayed in Copenhagen to run the family business.
 Brøgger’s mother also stayed behind and conveniently married a non-Jew to protect her partial Semitic identity.
 Suzanne was thus born in Copenhagen on November 18, 1944.
 Her early childhood was problematic because of an immature father and an unstable mother who ended the marriage when Brøgger was six and her sister four years old.
 The same year the mother married Svend Brøgger, who eventually adopted the two girls.
 Lilian and Svend Brøgger also had two sons.